AlexLeoTz/tacit/README.md

 ## Motivation and The Problem It Solves

 ### The Problem: AI Amnesia in Modern Software Engineering
-Large Language Models (LLMs) and coding agents (Claude, Cursor, Antigravity, OpenCode) possess reasoning capabilities, but suffer from **project amnesia**:
+Coding agents/harnesses (Claude, Cursor, Antigravity, Codex) possess reasoning capabilities, but suffer from **project amnesia**:
 1. **Context Window Limits & Compaction Loss**: As conversations grow, context is summarized or wiped.
 The agent forgets why a specific architectural decision was made 20 turns ago.
-2. **Session Resets & Model Switching**: Starting a new chat or switching between models (e.g. Gemini, Claude 3.7, GPT-4o) destroys working institutional memory.
+2. **Session Resets & Model Switching**: Starting a new chat destroys working institutional memory.
 3. **Repeated Mistakes & Bug Regressions**: Agents often re-introduce the same bugs, test the same failed hypotheses, or undo undocumented workarounds ("hacks") previously resolved by another session or teammate.
 4. **Scattered Tacit Knowledge**: Critical deployment commands, environment quirks, and architectural caveats live only in chat histories rather than in an indexed, verifiable repository.

 ### What is Project Memory Cortex?
 **Project Memory Cortex** is a content-addressed, cryptographic **institutional memory layer** for AI software engineers.
-It runs locally as a Model Context Protocol (MCP) server and embeds into your existing developer workflow:
+It runs locally as a MCP server and embeds into your existing developer workflow:
 - **Immutable Knowledge DAG**: Every architectural decision, setup command, hack, error fix, and design constraint is stored with a cryptographic SHA-256 hash and Merkle root.
 - **Fast Full-Text Retrieval (FTS5 + BM25)**: Agents instantly recall relevant decisions using natural language search.
 - **Bootstrapping on Session Start**: Agents automatically query past context on session startup (`memory_context`) to immediately align with historical design decisions.